thealinamichelle/pe-projects/alina/journal.md

 - [x] Edit Ticktick
 - [x] Milestones
 - [] goals page
-- [] lesson 94
+- [x] lesson 94
 - [] check in on github

 #### store tile game plan:
+- Goals:
+	- Show the products
+	- Look cool and avant guard
+	- portal for more information for those who need it
+	- impulse purchase for those who dont
 - Hour 1
-	- 30 mins looking at ecommerce sites and taking screen shots
+	- [x] 30 mins looking at ecommerce sites and taking screen shots
-		- phone appearance
+		- [x]phone appearance
-		- tablet appearance
+		- [x]tablet appearance
-		- desktop appearance
+		- [x]desktop appearance
-	- 30 mins making a mood board of favorite parts
+	- [x] 30 mins making a mood board of favorite parts (50 mins)
 - Hour 2-3
  	- 20 minutes generating sections on a stile tile to include all needed content
  	- 1.5 hours making the style tile